Skip to main content

 Transfer Pricing

 If your Indian subsidiary transacts with the foreign parent or any associated enterprise, transfer pricing regulations under the Income Tax Act apply.
 You must maintain detailed documentation and ensure that all intercompany transactions are conducted at arm's length prices.
-Transfer pricing assessments are a major focus area for Indian tax authorities.
+Transfer pricing assessments are a major focus area for Indian tax authorities, with penalties for non-compliance reaching 2% of the transaction value.

 Taxation